Shiba nukkuu olohuoneen matolla

 Large and giant breeds

-Small companion dogs and brachycephalic breeds
+Small companion dogs and short-nosed breeds

-Greyhounds and other sprinters (e.g., greyhound, whippet):
+Sighthounds and other sprinters (e.g., greyhound, whippet):

-The most common dog sleep problems
+Most common dog sleep problems

-Sleep Apnea:
+Sleep apnea:

 Narcolepsy: